ppy/osu-wiki/wiki/Help_Centre/en.md

 **Yes, but only under certain circumstances.**

-If a player has not signed-in for at least six months and has no plays, their username may be reclaimed via the [osu!store player name change page](https://osu.ppy.sh/store/products/32) for a standard fee associated with username changes.
+If a player has not signed in for at least six months and has no plays, their username may be reclaimed via the [osu!store player name change page](https://osu.ppy.sh/store/products/32) for a standard fee associated with username changes.

 If that player does have any plays across all game modes, a [non-linear function](https://www.desmos.com/calculator/b89siyv9j8 "Desmos graph") is used to calculate how much extra time is added to those six months.
 This is to prevent people from stealing the usernames of active or recently retired players.